wisq/wisq.github.io/_drafts/kerbal-0.md

 In Douglas Adams' *The Hitchhiker's Guide to the Galaxy* series, he describes the secret to flying as "learning how to throw yourself at the ground and miss".
 In fact, this is basically what happens when you orbit.
 While in orbit, you have such a huge sideways velocity that, rather than falling back to the surface, you actually *miss* the planet and go *around* it instead.
 (Adams was likely referring to this when he wrote his books, even if he used it much more literally for comic effect.)

 The result is that you spin around the planet like a ball on a rope.
 But in this case, the rope is tied to you, your ship, and everything else inside it.
 You're all in free-fall, so things appear "weightless" because nothing is falling any faster than anything else.
 You still very much experience gravity — after all, if it wasn't for gravity, you would go flying off into deep space!

+**Remember that getting into orbit is about going *sideways*, not *up.***  You do want to go up when you first launch, but only so that you can get free of the atmosphere.
+Once you're in space (above 70km), the only thing that's going to keep you from coming back down is if you can get your sideways velocity up to about 2300 m/s or higher.

 When in orbit, a lot of our common notions about how to get places go out the window.
 For example, getting to the Mun is *not* a case of aiming at it and firing your engines, and getting back down to Kerbin does *not* involve aiming downwards.
 Rather, all space manoeuvres are about altering your orbit until it gets you to the desired place at the desired time.